 Despite the hefty price tag, a sale wouldn’t have secured the most expensive bragging rights for the property; that title goes to the penthouse atop 220 Central Park South, which sold in 2019 for a mind-boggling $238 million.

-It does, however, land it a spot on the list of most expensive residential properties ever to be auctioned, a ranking led by Nile Niami’s spec megamansion, The One, sold at a bankruptcy auction for a record $141 million.
+It does, however, land it a spot on the list of most expensive residential properties ever to be auctioned, a ranking led by Nile Niami’s megamansion, The One, sold at a bankruptcy auction for a record $141 million.

 What $120 million buys you in North Beverly Park: an overview of Villa Firenze’s many amenities